bv-bjj/martindejos/README.md

 🌱Full-Stack Web Developer.
 My focus as a developer is on the Front-End, although I also work on the Back-End.
-I also like the UX/UI (making websites functional, beautiful and accesible) and enjoy teamwork and organizing.
+I also like the UX/UI (making websites functional, beautiful and accesible) and enjoy teamwork and organizing.<br>
 <br>
 🔭HTML - CSS - Javascript - Bootstrap - Tailwinds - Saas - React - Vue - PHP - Laravel - Mysql - Github - Figma - Canva - UX/UI Design - Wordpress/Elementor <br>
 <br>